simdjson/simdjson/doc/basics.md

 * **Field Access:** To get the value of the "foo" field in an object, use `object["foo"]`.
 This will scan through the object looking for the field with the matching string, doing a character-by-character comparison.
 It may generate the error `simdjson::NO_SUCH_FIELD` if there is no such key in the object, it may throw an exception (see [Error Handling](#error-handling)).
 For efficiency reason, you should avoid looking up the same field repeatedly: e.g., do not do `object["foo"]` followed by `object["foo"]` with the same `object` instance.
+For best performance, you should try to query the keys in the same order they appear in the document.
+If you need several keys and you cannot predict the order they will appear in, it is recommended to iterate through all keys `for(auto field : object) {...}`.
 Keep in mind that On Demand does not buffer or save the result of the parsing: if you repeatedly access `object["foo"]`, then it must repeatedly seek the key and parse the content.
 The library does not provide a distinct function to check if a key is present, instead we recommend you attempt to access the key: e.g., by doing `ondemand::value val{}; if (!object["foo"].get(val)) {...}`, you have that `val` contains the requested value inside the if clause.
 It is your responsibility as a user to temporarily keep a reference to the value (`auto v = object["foo"]`), or to consume the content and store it in your own data structures.
 If you consume an object twice: `std::string_view(object["foo"]` followed by `std::string_view(object["foo"]` then your code is in error.
 Furthermore, you can only consume one field at a time, on the same object.
 The value instance you get from  `content["bids"]` becomes invalid when you call `content["asks"]`.